ppareit/graphviz-dot-mode/README.md

 v1.19.2.1 (John MacFarlane, et al. <http://pandoc.org>) This format has no index.
 Graphviz is by AT&T Labs Research.
 (See <http://graphviz.org>)

-This manual is based upon (and frequently copied verbatim from) the documentation in the `graphviz-dot-mode.el` source code, which begins
+This manual is based upon the comments and doc strings in the `graphviz-dot-mode.el` source code, which begins with:
-with:

     ;;; graphviz-dot-mode.el --- Mode for the dot-language used by graphviz (att).